brufftech/tbd/content/observed-habits/index.md

 ## No Code Freeze

-Developers living in a Trunk-Based Development reality, mostly do not experience variance in their days or weeks on the trunk.
+Developers living in a Trunk-Based Development reality mostly do not experience variance in their days or weeks on the trunk.
 In particular, there is no "we're close to a release so let's freeze code", and generally there is no indication of a slowdown in proximity to a release.
-Sure, a couple of developers out of a team might be assigned to bug-fixing closer to the release but everyone else is going to work at full speed.
+Sure, a couple of developers out of a team might be assigned to bug-fixing closer to the release, but everyone else is going to work at full speed.

 Generally speaking, the trunk is a place to firehose commits into, and the habits of the developers are such that everything is ready to go live.
 If a team is doing 12 releases a year, then a release branch that is cut on the just in time